snippetcoder/Notemod/README.md

 Here’s what makes Notemod stand out:

 - **Easy Note-Taking**: Add notes quickly and effortlessly.
 Focus on your ideas without any distractions.
-- **Creating tasks**: Ability to view tasks separately in active, today, overdue and completed tabs.
+- **Creating Tasks**: Ability to view tasks separately in active, today, overdue and completed tabs.
 - **Rich Text Editor**: Format your notes with ease using our feature-rich editor.
 Bold, italicize, underline, and more – your notes, your way.
 - **Save All Your Data**: Never lose your thoughts.
 Your data belongs to you and is saved in localstorage in the browser you will use.
 With Notemod, your data is always in your hands.
 Our export and import features allow you to easily download your notes to your computer for safekeeping or transfer them between devices.
 - **Open-Source Freedom**: Notemod is fully open-source, giving you complete control and transparency over your note-taking tool.